That is the place where the first eternal flame in Russia was ignited

 At the beginning of the 18th century, on the site of the Field of Mars, there was an overgrown swamp grove.
 Subsequently, it was turned into a venue for military reviews and was called "Bolshoi Lug" (eng.
 Big Meadow).
 There were celebrations and festivities in honor of the victories in the Northern War.
 Carnivals, performances and fireworks were held at this place, in honor of which the Big Meadow was renamed "Poteshnoye Pole" (eng.
 Amusement Field).
 But this name wasn't fixed for a long time either: the palace of the wife of Peter the Great, Catherine I, was erected near the field, and the territories adjacent to it became known as "Tsaritsyn Lug " (eng.
 Tsarina’s Meadow).
 Only in 1805 the field was named in honor of the ancient god of war - Mars.

 In 1917, the victims of the February Revolution were solemnly buried in the center of the Field of Mars, and later the victims of the Civil War were buried there.
 In the years 1917-19 according to the project of architect L. V. Rudnev, a memorial was built for the victims of the revolution with the epitaphs of A. V. Lunacharsky.
 In the 1920's a square was laid out around the memorial.
 In 1957, the memorial was reconstructed under the direction of architect S. G. Mayofis, as a result of which the Field of Mars became the first place in the country where the Eternal Flame was lit.

-In 1918-1920, Finnish communists were buried here.
+In the years 1918-1920 Finnish communists were buried on the Field of Mars.

 The 15 km route is optimal for a bicycle.
 Bicycle tour of the city allows you to see the main attractions.
 It takes less time than walking, but at the same time gives an opportunity to enjoy the views of the city

-- Address: Saint Petersburg, Marsovo pole
+- Address: St. Petersburg, Marsovo pole